Latest List of Offshore Forex Brokers Accepting US Citizens & Reasons Why

 Having explained, fortunately, US strict regulations do not completely stop best offshore brokerage firms from accepting US citizens.
 There are 10+ offshore international Forex brokers that accept US citizens.
 This data source is offshore babypips though we simplified the original information while adding our own assessments & our members’ feedback when we feel value for our readers.

-- Broker Type Abbreviation
+- Broker Type Abbreviation;

-Some brokers are hybrid such as DD/STP, means they have both system.
+Some brokers are hybrid such as DD/STP, which means they have both systems.
 In short, you may want to select 1),2) & 3) rather than 4) & 5).
-For the detail rationale, please check Select Trusted Forex Brokers With No Hidden Agenda.
+For the detailed rationale, please check Select Trusted Forex Brokers With No Hidden Agenda.
 There are a few brokers I marked “Reportedly Trusted" which are in line with the original list and according to Babypip forum, the Trusted brokers are described as “the Trusted Broker designation was determined by a consensus of thread participants — primarily participants who trade live accounts with the broker being vetted.
 Each Trusted Broker was judged to be exemplary based on these criteria:

 - (1) honesty and transparency in advertising their services, and in handling the funds and executing the trades of their clients